Brian Clark (September 11 survivor): Aftermath

 Praimnath thanked Clark for saving his life.
 Clark, in turn, also thanked Praimnath since he felt that the act of leaving his group and freeing Praimnath drew him out of a debate that might have ended with his joining the others who went up to their deaths.
 His Euro Brokers colleague, Ron DiFrancesco, who had initially turned around because of the smoke, mustered the strength to resume the descent and was the last person to escape the South Tower before its collapse; he awoke several days later in a hospital, suffering from extensive burns and a head laceration.
-They were among only four people who managed to escape from in or above the impact zone in Tower 2.
-Richard Fern, a Euro Brokers IT manager, was the fourth.

 Sixty-one of Clark's co-workers were killed in the attack.
 Clark was later appointed by his company's management to be President of the Euro Brokers Relief Fund, created to help take financial care of the families of those who were lost.
 He retired in 2006, a year after Euro Brokers merged with another company.
 Since his retirement, he has been volunteering with various non-profit organisations, including serving on the board and as treasurer of the New Brunswick Theological Seminary in New Jersey.